 - Innovation protection with speciation.
 A notion of speciation is used, and fitness is shares among entire species to make innovations that aren’t immediately beneficial still possible.

 The method is first tested on XOR and is further applied to a 2 arms pole stabilization problem.
-NEAT seems capable of achieving satisfying solutions quicker than most methods except maybe ESP ((Gomez and Miikkulainen 1999)).
+NEAT seems capable of achieving satisfying solutions quicker than most methods except maybe ESP ((Gomez, Miikkulainen 1999)).

 This paper is very influential (one of the most cited one in neuroevolution).
 The idea is very interesting but doesn’t realy seem able to scale since the encoding of the architecture seems so direct.
 I belive HyperNEAT solves those issues.